 Judd Foundation preserves and maintains Donald Judd’s permanently installed collection in Marfa, Texas and at 101 Spring Street in New York.
 Further, the Foundation supports institutions and collectors in caring for Judd works through research and the sharing of information.

-To help inform owners about the appropriate care and handling of Judd works in metal Judd Foundation has a set of guidelines, written by Elenora Nagy, Conservator of Three-Dimensional Works of Art, Whitney Museum of American Art.
+To help inform owners about the appropriate care and handling of Judd works in metal Judd Foundation has a set of guidelines, written by Elenora Nagy, Conservator of Three-Dimensional Works of Art, the Whitney Museum of American Art.
 The guidelines include information about installation, preservation, storage, packing, handling, and documentation.
 Please register for the guidelines here.